jozeflacko/flower/README.md

 # Flower painted with Css

-The possibilities of drawing in css do not stop astonishing.
-That's why I decided to draw a small picture of the flower
+The possibilities of drawing in css do not stop me astonishing.
+That's why I decided to draw a small picture of the flower.
+This small animation is dedicated to my wife

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-### You can try the template out <a href='https://rawgit.com/opam/CssPicture/master/index.html'>here!</a>
+You can try it out <a href='https://rawgit.com/opam/CssPicture/master/index.html'>here!</a>

 ### Screenshot
 <p style='max-width:360px;'>